sunilkumarn/technical/source/_posts/2014-01-24-rubymotion-using-progresshud-while-making-http-calls.markdown

       end
     end

-As you could see from the code above, we initiate an MBProgressHUDV view and add it as a subview of the main UIView.
+As you could see from the code above, in the viewDidLoad delegate we initiate an MBProgressHUD instance and add it as a subview to the UIView.
 This is done in the viewDidLoad delegate.

 Before the call to **registration** ( the User model method which makes an http connection ) is made, the **prepare_for_submission** method displays the hud.
 The **after_submission** method is passed as a callback block to the **registration** method.
 On completion of the http request, this block is executed which hides the hud and performs the segue to present the next controller.